All Episodes

 A lot of groups that are performing at the parade.

-I am slated to be broadcasting 10 p.m. to midnight at the Freedom Ball in case any of you are interested, which is right next to the Liberty Ball.
+I am slated to be broadcasting 10 p.m. to midnight at the Freedom Ball, in case any of you are interested, which is right next to the Liberty Ball.

 So if you don't have your balls straight, then I don't know what to tell you.

-Um so anyway, that's that's sort of the things.
+So anyway, that's sort of the things.

-Now I'm gonna just say something.
+Now, I'm going to just say something.

-No, do I want him to fulfill his promises?
+Do I want him to fulfill his promises?

 Yeah.